MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 ### Now the data is clean and consistent, it's time to add new columns by using formulas
 <details>
 <summary>Adding ride_length</summary>

+  *In truth, normally we would also touch base with the stakeholders or remove ride_length durations lower and higher than certain thresholds as they are anomalies and throw off the data.*

  <ol>
  <li> In your spreadsheet create a column called “ride_length.” in Column N row 1.</li>
  <li> Calculate the length of each ride using the minus operator from columns C (started_at) & D (ended_at) Enter "=D2-C2" in cell N2 </li>